ctf0/Odin/README.md

 ## Features

-- support single & nested values
+- support single & nested values.
 - delete & restore revisions.
 - dont save the audit record if the model `old_value & new_value` are empty.
 - support soft deletes.